EDA - European Defence Agency

 - be entitled to his/her full rights as a citizen;

-- have completed any obligations imposed on him/her by the laws concerning military service;
+- have fulfilled any obligations imposed on him/her by the laws concerning military service;

 - produces the appropriate character references as to his/her suitability for the performance of his/her duties;